Building Accountability Through Community Roles

 Learning to take accountability for your actions is one of the most valuable life skills a young girl can learn.
-At Asheville Academy for Girls, we help students build accountability through their assigned community roles.
+At Asheville Academy, we help students build accountability through their assigned community roles.

 Students take on roles within the campus community in order to learn new life skills such as respect, accountability, and leadership.
 These roles change every couple of weeks in order to create new learning opportunities.
 Community roles: